spotify/ios-sdk/README.md

                                                            logLevel:SPTAppRemoteLogLevelDebug];
 ```

-3. Initiate the authentication flow
+3. Initiate the authentication flow (for other ways to detect if Spotify is installed, as well as attributing installs, please see our [Content Linking Guide](https://beta.developer.spotify.com/documentation/general/guides/content-linking-guide/)).
 ```objective-c
 // Note: A blank string will play the user's last song BOOL spotifyInstalled = [self.appRemote authorizeAndPlayURI:@"spotify:track:69bp2EbF7Q2rqc5N3ylezZ"];